-- Vigorous infants born through meconium-stained fluid don't need routine intubation to aspirate the lungs. - Endotracheal intubation and suctioning is indicated for depressed infants (those with hypotonia, bradycardia, or apnea).
-Those who fail to breathe spontaneously shouldn't be stimulated until the airway is cleared to prevent aspiration during the first breath. - Oxygen is critically important in infants with MAS - Antibiotics are indicated, since the clinical picture of MAS and congenital pneumonia are similar - Antibiotics are indicated, since the clinical picture of MAS and congenital pneumonia are similar
+- Vigorous infants born through meconium-stained fluid do not need routine intubation to aspirate the lungs. - Endotracheal intubation and suctioning is indicated for depressed infants (those with hypotonia, bradycardia, or apnea).
+Those who fail to breathe spontaneously should not be stimulated until the airway is cleared to prevent aspiration during the first breath. - Oxygen is critically important in infants with MAS - Antibiotics are indicated, since the clinical picture of MAS and congenital pneumonia are similar